marnifora/alzheimer_classification/readme.md

 	NN - no data

 ##### Output:
-- Y_chr.csv - list of diagnoses for each patients in the order corresponding to the order in pid_chr file
+- Y_chr.csv - list of diagnoses coded as 0 (NL) or 1 (AD) in the order corresponding to the order in pid_chr file.
+Patients with DIF diagnosis was excluded from this file.
 - dif_chr.txt - list of IDs of patients having other diagnosis than NL/AD and number of line in which they are written in pid_chr file